xcore/sc_spi/app_spi_master_demo/doc_quickstart/quickstart.rst

 #.
 Connect XTAG-2 to the XA-SK-XTAG2.
 #.
 Connect XA-SK-XTAG2 to the XP-SKC-L2 using the port marked ``CROSS``.
 #.
 Set the ``XMOS LINK`` to ``OFF`` on the XA-SK-XTAG2.
 #.
 Connect the XTAG-2 to host PC.
-Note that the USB cable is not provided with the Slicekit starter kit.
 #.
 Switch on the power supply to the Slicekit Core board.

 .. figure:: images/hardware_setup.jpg